TRMetaGroup/TRMetaGroup.github.io/_pages/team/_posts/2020-09-01-yuzhichen-student.md

 He serves as reviewers for International journals including Accident Analysis and Prevent, Engineering Applications of Artificial Intelligence, Neural Computing and Applications, The Journal of Supercomputing, COTA CICTP, TRB,IET Intelligent Transport Systems, and IET Image Processing.
 He has completed **more than 100 review articles**.

-### 【Projects】
+### Projects

-- **Tsinghua-Toyota Automated Driving Project**: The traffic accident detection and report of automated vehicles at Lv4 level
+* **Tsinghua-Toyota Automated Driving Project**: The traffic accident detection and report of automated vehicles at Lv4 level

-- **National Natural Science Foundation of China**: Risk evaluation technology of human-computer driving intelligent vehicle under complex traffic environment (No. 52262047)
+* **National Natural Science Foundation of China**: Risk evaluation technology of human-computer driving intelligent vehicle under complex traffic environment (No. 52262047)

-- **Specific Research Project of Guangxi for Research Bases and Talents**: Intelligent control technology of urban traffic based on the deep integration of big data (No. AD20159035)
+* **Specific Research Project of Guangxi for Research Bases and Talents**: Intelligent control technology of urban traffic based on the deep integration of big data (No. AD20159035)

-- **Natural Science Foundation of Guangxi Province**: Risky driving behavior of electric bicycles in sophisticated road traffic environment (No. 2020GXNSFAA159153)
+* **Natural Science Foundation of Guangxi Province**: Risky driving behavior of electric bicycles in sophisticated road traffic environment (No. 2020GXNSFAA159153)

-- **Traffic impact assessment of the control plan of Guilin China Resources Phase II site of CR Land South China Region**
+* **Traffic impact assessment of the control plan of Guilin China Resources Phase II site of CR Land South China Region**

-- **Industry Standards at Provincial and Ministerial Levels: Urban public transport stations construction standards**
+* **Industry Standards at Provincial and Ministerial Levels: Urban public transport stations construction standards**

-- **An Innovative Entrepreneurship Training Program for university students in Jiangsu Province** (No.201811117082X)
+* **An Innovative Entrepreneurship Training Program for university students in Jiangsu Province** (No.201811117082X)

-- **Innovation Project of GUET Graduate Education**: Driver risk perception in an intelligent vehicle-road collaborative context.
+* **Innovation Project of GUET Graduate Education**: Driver risk perception in an intelligent vehicle-road collaborative context.
 (No.2020YCXS121)

-- **Postgraduate Research & Practice Innovation Program of Jiangsu Province**: Risk Identification and Hierarchical Collaborative Intervention for Intelligent Vehicles Considering Human-Machine Co-Driving States(No. KYCX23_0306)
+* **Postgraduate Research & Practice Innovation Program of Jiangsu Province**: Risk Identification and Hierarchical Collaborative Intervention for Intelligent Vehicles Considering Human-Machine Co-Driving States(No. KYCX23_0306)